sergeyk/vislab/tasks.md

 Experiments
 - store bit_precision in the results table somewhere. can definetely influence performance!

-Results

-Image similarity demo
-    - get it going with more features: simple matter of loading

 Image search demo
     - get flickr tags for the flickr set